mckennatim/mqtt-hooks/README.md

         <Twitter />
       </ClientSocket>

-where cfg is of the form
+where cfg is of the form and connects you to the mqtt broker

     {cfg.mqtt_server, cfg.mqtt_port, cfg.appid}

 example

     "appid": "greenhouse",
-    "mqtt_server": "services.sitebuilt.net/iotb/wss", (the mqtt broker)
+    "mqtt_server": "services.sitebuilt.net/iotb/wss"
 		"mqtt_port": 4333,

 ### Context